China's Jingye agrees to complete British Steel takeover

 British Steel was placed into compulsory liquidation last May after Greybull Capital, which bought it for a token one pound from Tata Steel in 2016, failed to secure funding to continue its operations.
 The deal completion will take place on March 9, saving 3,200 jobs in Scunthorpe, Teesside and elsewhere.
 A further 100 jobs are to be transferred to steel stock-holder Barrett Steel following the sale of four British Steel distribution centres.

-The agreement followed talks with the government, unions, suppliers and employees in Britain and the Netherlands, Jingye said. ($1 = 0.7816 pounds)
+The agreement followed talks with the government, unions, suppliers and employees in Britain and the Netherlands, Jingye said.
+Globally the steel sector is under pressure from weak demand, aggravated by the impact of the coronavirus outbreak. ($1 = 0.7816 pounds) (Editing by Veronica Brown and Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)